-We accounted for the Southern Union Merger and Sunoco Merger using the acquisition method of accounting, which requires, among other things, that assets acquired and liabilities assumed be recognized on the balance sheet at their fair values as of the acquisition date.
-Our consolidated balance sheet presented as of December 31, 2012 reflects the purchase price allocations.
+We accounted for the Sunoco Merger using the acquisition method of accounting, which requires, among other things, that assets acquired and liabilities assumed be recognized on the balance sheet at their fair values as of the acquisition date.
 Management is continuing to validate certain assumptions made in connection with the purchase price allocation of Sunoco.
-Certain amounts included in the purchase price allocation as of December 31, 2012 for Southern Union have been changed from amounts reflected as of March 31, 2012 based on management's review of the valuation.
+Upon consummation of the Holdco Transaction, we applied the accounting guidance for transactions between entities under common control.
+Accordingly, we retrospectively consolidated Southern Union into the Partnership's consolidated financial statements beginning on March 26, 2012, the date of the Southern Union Merger.
+In doing so, we recorded the values of assets and liabilities that had been recorded by ETE as reflected below.

-The following table summarizes the assets acquired and liabilities assumed recognized as of the respective acquisition dates:
+The following table summarizes the assets acquired and liabilities assumed as of the respective acquisition dates:

 Sunoco (1) Southern Union (2)

-Total current assets \$ 7,312 2 \$ 556
+Total current assets \$ 7,312 \$ 556

-Property, plant and equipment 6,680 6,242
+Property, plant and equipment

+6,686 6,242

-Goodwill 2,642 2,497
+Goodwill 2,641 2,497

-Intangible assets 1,363 55
+Intangible assets 1,361 55

-Investments in unconsolidated affiliates 240) 2,023
+Investments in unconsolidated affiliates 240 2,023

-Note receivable 823
+Note receivable 821

-Other assets 128 3 163
+Other assets 128 163

-19,189) 11,536
+19,189 11,536

 Current liabilities 4,424 1,348

-Long-term debt obligations, including current maturities 2,879) 3,120
+Long-term debt obligations, less current maturities 2,879 3,120

-Deferred income taxes 1,762 2 1,419
+Deferred income taxes 1,762 1,419

-Other non-current liabilities 769) 284
+Other non-current liabilities 769 284

-Noncontrolling interest 3,580) -
+Noncontrolling interest 3,580

 13,414 6,171

-Total consideration 5,775 5 5,365
+Total consideration 5,775 5,365

-Cash received 2,714 1 37
+Cash received 2,714 37

-Total consideration, net of cash received \$ 3,062 \$ 5,328
+Total consideration, net of cash received \$ 3,061 \$ 5,328

 (1) Includes amounts recorded with respect to Sunoco Logistics.

 (2) Includes ETP's acquisition of Citrus.

-As a result of the Southern Union Merger, we recognized \$38 million of merger-related costs during the year ended December 31, 2012.
+As a result of the Holdco Transaction, we recognized \$38 million of merger-related costs during the year ended December 31, 2012 related to Southern Union.
 Southern Union's revenue included in our consolidated statement of operations was approximately \$1.26 billion since the acquisition date to December 31, 2012.
-Southern Union's net income included in our consolidated statement of operations was approximately \$39 million since the acquisition date to December 31, 2012.
+Southern Union's net income included in our consolidated statement of operations was approximately \$39 million since the acquisition date to acquisition date to December 31, 2012.